firezone/firezone/website/README.md

 pnpm setup
 ```

-Next, create files `.env.local` and `.env.development.local` in the root folder.
+Next, create files `.env.local` and `.env.development.local` in this directory.

 Put this in `.env.local`: